sriharshaperi/Bibliophilia/README.md

 # Bibliophilia
-A node.js based web application
+A node.js based web application (Link : https://getbibliophilia.herokuapp.com/)

 Overview:
 Bibliophilia is a word which means "love for books".
 This application is meant for making a collection of book reviews.
 Although user's content can be anything.
 The primary purpose of the application is to serve the features involving CRUD operations on the content.